EldricArlo/Oracore/README.md

 *   **Security Guarantees:**
     *   Provides the same level of **confidentiality** and **integrity** for the encrypted data itself as the certificate mode.
 *   **Security Trade-offs:**
+    > **[CRITICAL SECURITY WARNING]**
+    >
-    *   **No Authentication:** This mode **does not** verify the identity of the key's owner.
+    > *   **No Authentication:** This mode **does not** and **cannot** verify the identity of the key's owner.
 The user is solely responsible for ensuring the authenticity of the public key they are using.
-Using an incorrect or malicious public key will result in the data being encrypted for the wrong party.
+    > *   **Risk of Impersonation:** Using an incorrect or malicious public key will result in the data being encrypted for the wrong party (an attacker) without any warning from the system.
+    > *   **The `hsc_cli` tool will force you to acknowledge a detailed security warning before proceeding with this mode.**

-*   **When to Use:** Only in closed systems or specific protocols where public keys have been exchanged and verified through an independent, trusted out-of-band mechanism (e.g., keys are baked into the firmware of a secure device, or verified in person).
+*   **When to Use:** **ONLY** in closed systems or specific protocols where public keys have been exchanged and verified through an independent, highly trusted out-of-band mechanism (e.g., keys are baked into the firmware of a secure device, verified in person, or managed by a secure orchestration system like a hardware security module). **If you are unsure, do not use this mode.**

 ## 9. Core API Reference (`include/hsc_kernel.h`)